mahmdlaf84/gpang/docs/source/reservations/existing-machines.rst

 Use ``--register-token`` to attach a bearer token (optional) and ``--metadata`` to add arbitrary key/value pairs at the cluster level.
 Any HTTP status code >= 400 from the remote service results in an error.

+SkyPilot automatically inspects each node for cloud metadata.
+Machines running on Alibaba Cloud, Tencent Cloud, ByteDance Volcengine, or DigitalOcean expose their provider, region, and instance identifiers, which are included under the ``metadata.cloud`` section of the payload when available.
+This augments (but does not override) any metadata provided via discovery or ``--metadata``.

 To wait for a minimum number of machines before provisioning, combine ``--discovery`` with ``--min-nodes`` (head node included) and optionally